Sevilla to sign Isco after Real Madrid release

 Capped 38 times by Spain, though his last call up was in 2019, Isco's move to Sevilla will see him reunite with former national team boss Julen Lopetegui – who also had a brief stint at Real Madrid.

-Sevilla confirmed Isco would undergo medical tests on Monday ahead of signing a two-year deal with the club.
+Sevilla confirmed Isco would undergo medical tests on Tuesday (AEST) ahead of signing a two-year deal with the club.

 The club commence their 2022-23 season at Osasuna on Friday.